FOREX-Dollar near 3-week low as it falls prey to dovish Fed

 By Hideyuki Sano

-TOKYO, April 26 The U.S. dollar floundered at three-week lows against a basket of major currencies on Thursday, after the Federal Reserve did little to alter the perception that it remained deeply committed to a dovish policy stance.
+TOKYO, April 26 The U.S. dollar floundered at three-week lows against a basket of major currencies on Thursday, after the Federal Reserve did little to alter the perception that the central bank will be deeply committed to a dovish policy stance.

 "Despite its projections that GDP growth will pick up, the FOMC expects unemployment to remain well above target by the end of 2014.
 This means that there is scope for further monetary easing down the road, especially if the recovery falters," said Philip Marey, strategist at Rabobank.

-Fresh projections released by the Fed also showed that support for a rate hike before 2014 among policymakers did not increase from January, disappointing dollar bulls who had hoped for the possibility of an earlier exit from easy policy.
+Fresh projections released by the Fed also showed support for a rate hike before 2014 among policymakers did not increase from January, disappointing dollar bulls who had hoped that the projections could trigger expectations of an earlier exit from easy policy.

 A break of that level could bring into focus a band of resistance at $1.3370/90 seen in late March and early April.
 It last stood at $1.3227.

-Debt yields of Spain and France eased sharply from recent highs on Wednesday, although Italian debt had less luck due to caution ahead of a debt auction by Rome on Friday.
+Debt yields of Spain and France eased sharply from recent highs on Wednesday, although Italian debt had less luck due to caution ahead of a debt auction by Italy on Friday.

-The dollar also eased 0.2 percent against the yen to 81.17 yen, though it stayed in a 80.30/81.80 range seen in the past few sessions ahead of the BOJ's policy meeting on Friday.
+The dollar fetched 81.23 yen, down slightly from last U.S. levels, but stayed in a 80.30/81.80 range seen in the past few sessions ahead of the BOJ's policy meeting on Friday.

 The Japanese currency is unlikely to make much headway ahead of the meeting.
 Sources familiar with the central bank's thinking, said the BOJ is likely to ease monetary policy on Friday by boosting asset purchases by up to 10 trillion yen ($123 billion).

-The Canadian dollar indeed extended its rally to hit a fresh seven-month peak against the greenback hit on Wednesday, with the U.S. dollar falling as far as C$0.9822.

-Sterling held near a 7-1/2 month high at $1.6183 even after data showed Britain's economy falling into its second recession since the financial crisis.

-Meanwhile, the New Zealand dollar eased slightly to $0.8160 , after RBNZ Governor Alan Bollard said the local dollar was still high despite recent falls in commodity prices, and warned that would influence future policy.
+Meanwhile, the New Zealand dollar slipped 0.2 percent to $0.8144, after RBNZ Governor Alan Bollard said the local dollar was still high despite recent falls in commodity prices, and warned that would influence future policy.

 Earlier it had popped to a high of $0.8176 as the markets covered short positions after the Reserve Bank of New Zealand kept rates unchanged at a record low 2.5 percent as expected.

-Rate markets were now pricing in a one-in-five chance of a cut at the next RBNZ meeting.
+Rate markets were now pricing in a one-in-five chance of a cut at the next RBNZ meeting and 7 basis points of easing over the next 12 months.

 The Australian dollar was spared much of the drama, holding at $1.0361.
 It has risen in the past two sessions from a low of $1.0247, hit after tame inflation data cleared the way for a rate cut next week.